Genus bounds for min-max minimal surfaces: Proof of Lifting Lemma: Proposition

 The goal of this section is to begin a proof of Step 6 in the outline.
 Step 6 will be completed in the next subsection.
 We recall the Gauss-Bonnet formula with boundary for our sequence of minimal surface $W_j$ intersected transversally with an open set $B\subset B_E\cup B_O$.
+We will assume that $B$ is diffeomorphic to a three-ball but has piecewise smooth boundary.